James Guy (swimmer): Career

-Guy won his first major medal at the 2012 European Junior Championships in Antwerp where he finished in the bronze medal position in the 400m freestyle.
+Guy won his first major medal at the 2012 European Junior Championships in Antwerp where he finished in the bronze medal position in the 400 m freestyle.

-In his breakthrough season in 2013, he won three medals at the World Junior Championships in Dubai, landing silver over 200m and 400m Freestyle then anchoring the British quartet to 4 × 200 m Freestyle Relay gold in a Championship record.
-He followed that up with double gold (200m Freestyle, 4 × 200 m Freestyle) at his second European Junior Championships in Poznan.
+In his breakthrough season in 2013, he won three medals at the World Junior Championships in Dubai, landing silver over 200 m and 400 m Freestyle then anchoring the British quartet to 4 × 200 m Freestyle Relay gold in a Championship record.
+He followed that up with double gold (200 m Freestyle, 4 × 200 m Freestyle) at his second European Junior Championships in Poznan.

-He made his senior international debut at the 2013 World Aquatics Championships in Barcelona, lowering his British Age Group record (17 yrs) to finish fifth in the 400m Freestyle, then setting another British Age Group record (17 yrs) as the lead-off in the 4 × 200 m Freestyle Relay as the British quartet finished seventh.
-James became the European and World Junior Champion in the 4x200 and holds the Word Junior Record in those Events.
+He made his senior international debut at the 2013 World Aquatics Championships in Barcelona, lowering his British Age Group record (17 yrs) to finish fifth in the 400 m Freestyle, then setting another British Age Group record (17 yrs) as the lead-off in the 4 × 200 m Freestyle Relay as the British quartet finished seventh.
+James became the European and World Junior Champion in the 4 × 200 and holds the Word Junior Record in those Events.

-2014–15 - Emergence and World titles
+2014–15: Emergence and World titles

-He came to senior prominence in 2014, Guy laid down a signal of intent with a hat-trick of golds at the British Gas Swimming Championships, taking the touch in the 200m Free, 400m Free and 200m Fly, and breaking the British record in the 400m Free.
-He represented England at the 2014 Commonwealth Games, winning two relay medals, lowering the British record again to claim 400m Freestyle bronze for England.
+He came to senior prominence in 2014, Guy laid down a signal of intent with a hat-trick of golds at the British Gas Swimming Championships, taking the touch in the 200 m Free, 400 m Free and 200 m Fly, and breaking the British record in the 400 m Free.
+He represented England at the 2014 Commonwealth Games, winning two relay medals, lowering the British record again to claim 400 m Freestyle bronze for England.
 Thereafter, representing Great Britain, he took silver medals in the 400-metre freestyle at the FINA World Championships in both the short course (25 metre) and long course formats.
 On 4 August 2015, he won the 200-metre freestyle at the 2015 World Aquatics Championships, the first British swimmer to win the event in its history.